 As a business owner, you’re responsible for collecting payroll taxes from your employees using Form 941 and paying those taxes to the government.
 Failing to do so can result in the Internal Revenue Service (IRS) placing a lien on your business property.
-In doing so, the government claims a legal right to that property until you pay off your tax debt in full.
+In doing so, the government claims a legal right to that property until you pay off your back taxes in full.
 This can have serious repercussions on your company’s credit, finances, and assets.

 Here’s how to avoid or handle a Form 941 tax lien.

 Form 941 is called the Employer’s Quarterly Federal Tax Returns.
 It’s the document employers use to report the quarterly federal income tax, Social Security tax, and Medicare tax they withhold from their staff’s paychecks, as required by the IRS.
 They also use this form to pay their share of Social Security or Medicare tax.
 Form 941 requires the following information: